prime-fox-2020/fancy-to-do/server/README.md

 # fancy-to-do
 ```
-Create fancy to do app, using express, jquery, ajax
+Create fancy to do app, using express, jquery, ajax, axios
 * RESTful endpoint for Todo List's CRUD operation
 * JSON formatted response
+* Web Server response
+* Getting a Charity List if you want to add a Fund Raising Todo in this app via Charity 3rd API
+* Able to send a new Todo to your email right away via #rd API SIMPLE MAIL after you've created you own Todo List
 ```

 # USAGE